 Afterward, whether you’re in Bruges in the off-season or not, stop at a café to people-watch, hire a horse-drawn carriage to take you about or wander five minutes over to the Dijver canal near the Groeningemuseum to poke about the sidewalk antique market.

 The Begijnhof, More Serene During the Off-Season

 This serene place, beautiful any time of year, was once the home of Beguines, girls and widows from a variety of social backgrounds who devoted themselves to charitable work beginning in the year 1245, after it was founded by the Countess of Flanders.

 Today the Begijnhof is home to the sisters of the Order of Saint Benedict (who still wear the Beguine habit), and visitors are requested to respect their vow of silence.
 If you take a horse-and-carriage ride around Bruges, your driver will likely make a 10-minute stop here, long enough for you to cross the small entrance bridge for a quick look around.
 You’ll find the Begijnhof beautiful in the off-season on an autumn afternoon.

 Exit the Begijnhof at the small bridge over the Minnewater Canal and you’ll find a group of cafés on Wijngaardplein, all perfect to get a warm tea or coffee or something stronger.

 Groeningemuseum (Groeninge Museum)

 While Bruges itself is a work of art, don’t miss visiting some of the city’s renowned art museums, which, as said, are better experienced in the off-season..
 Top on my list is the Groeningemuseum, Bruges’ famous 11-room art gallery.
 And during the off-season you’ll almost have the place to yourself.

-Even though it’s only a fraction the size of some art museums in Brussels and Antwerp, it’s a fantastic and great gallery that houses Belgium’s finest collection of works by the Flemish Primitives, including Jan van Eyck, Hans Memling, Rogier van der Weyden, Hugo van der Goes, and Gerard David.
+Even though it’s only a fraction of the size of some art museums in Brussels and Antwerp, it’s a fantastic and great gallery that houses Belgium’s finest collection of works by the Flemish Primitives, including Jan van Eyck, Hans Memling, Rogier van der Weyden, Hugo van der Goes, and Gerard David.

 The Groeninge also contains top 18th– and 19th-century neoclassical pieces as well as masterpieces from Flemish Expressionism and post-war modern art.